 We hope you’ve enjoyed this project, how to make an origami Christmas tree!
 We have plenty of other origami projects here on Gathered, too – like these Christmas origami decorations or this origami lampshade or these origami cats.

-Don’t forget to keep in touch and send us pics of your origami Christmas trees!
-Check out our official Facebook page, Twitter and Instagram.
 For even more Christmas goodness why not check out our Christmas knitting patterns and free Christmas decoration crochet patterns?
 We also have a collection of free Christmas quilt patterns so you can give special handmade gifts this year.